 Control Access to Protect PHI

 Access control is critical for apps that process PHI.
-This is because devices have a high risk of being stolen or accessed by unauthorized entities.
+Mobile devices have a high risk of being stolen or accessed by unauthorized entities.
 With the right access control measures in place, the risk of anyone being able to view sensitive patient data is minimized.

-The first step is to ensure that your app can only be accessed with a unique ID.
+First, ensure that your app can only be accessed with a unique ID.
 To authenticate their identity, a user also needs to prove who they are.
-This is generally done through either a strong password or with biometric data such as finger prints.
+Require the use of a strong password or biometric data (like fingerprints) to login.

 If PHI is going to be available in an app, automatic logoff is important for preventing unauthorized access.
-This is because people often keep their apps logged in and even leave their devices unattended.
+People often keep their apps logged in and leave their devices unattended.
 Without automatic logoff after a set period of time, the user’s PHI becomes more vulnerable to unauthorized access.
-Many apps used with PHI neglect auto-logoff and keep users logged in indefinitely, relying instead on the device’s own login and logoff functionality instead.
+Many apps neglect auto-logoff and keep users logged in indefinitely, relying instead on the device’s own login and logoff functionality instead.
 This may be sufficient to pass your HIPAA risk assessments; however, it is far more secure (though far more annoying) to institute app-level login and logoff requirements.
 Perhaps the pervasiveness of biometrics will make remove the annoyance factor of requiring authentication to gain access on demand.

 Encryption is another key aspect of preventing PHI from being exposed.
-It should be encrypted at all times except when it is in use.
+Data should be encrypted at all times except when it is in use.
 This prevents anyone who may be listening in from accessing the data.
 Instead of being able to view the PHI, all they will see is ciphertext.
-Use of date encryption is important as well to safeguard PHI from other running apps and from attackers who may be trying to break into a device’s hard drive.
+Data encryption can safeguard PHI from other running apps and from attackers who may be trying to break into a device’s hard drive.
 Relying on a device’s disk encryption provides a basic layer of safety, but it does not protect data against other malicious running apps.

 Auditing to Monitor Access

-Mechanisms need to be put into place so that you can monitor and log access to PHI.
-These can be used to detect any unauthorized access and for forensic purposes in the event of a breach.
+Any HIPAA-compliant app should have mechanisms in place to monitor and log access to PHI.
+These logs help detect any unauthorized access in the event of a breach.

 HIPAA-Compliant Web Hosting

-Apps are often just the front-ends of a company’s website.
-Because of this, it is important that the website is hosted by a HIPAA-compliant provider.
-Your company will need to sign a business associate agreement with the provider to ensure that they are safeguarding any PHI that they touch.
+Apps are often just the front-end interface of a company’s website.
+To protect data on the back-end, host the website with a HIPAA-compliant provider.
+Your company needs to sign a business associate agreement with the provider to ensure that they are safeguarding PHI.
 LuxSci offers HIPAA-compliant hosting and we even have a free eBook that goes through the subject in more depth.

 Keep Your App Updated

-The threat landscape is constantly changing, so it is important that you update your app whenever new vulnerabilities are discovered.
+The threat landscape is constantly changing.
+Update your app whenever new vulnerabilities are discovered to protect patient data.
 Outdated apps are easy targets for hackers, so it is essential to patch regularly.